-If you and a spouse or family member are currently living together, but only one person is on the current mortgage it’s best to make the mortgage payments from a joint checking or savings account each month.
+If you and a spouse or family member are currently living together, but only one person is a borrower on the existing mortgage, it might be in your best interest to make the mortgage payments from a joint checking or savings account each month.

-This issue often comes up when the primary borrower has a poor credit score and elects to use another person, often a spouse to refinance the loan to obtain more favorable financing terms.
-It can amount to big savings via better mortgage rate if the current titleholder/mortgagee has a low credit score and the spouse has a great score.
+This issue often comes up when the primary borrower has a poor credit score and elects to use another person, often a spouse, to refinance the loan to obtain more favorable financing terms.
+It can amount to big savings via a lower mortgage rate if the current titleholder/mortgagee has a low credit score and the spouse has a great score.